gluster/glusterdocs/Install-Guide/Common_criteria.md

 ### Getting Started

-This tutorial will cover different options for getting a Gluster cluster up and running.
-Here is a rundown of the steps we need to do.
+This document will allow the user to get a Gluster cluster up and running.
+There are a small number of steps, to be undertaken in sequence, which enable one to achieve that outcome.

-To start, we will go over some common things you will need to know for setting up Gluster.
+Before getting started, it is important to go over some of the key concepts one will need to be aware of.

-Next, choose the method you want to use to set up your first cluster:
+Next, select the target deployment environment for the Gluster cluster:

 -  Within a virtual machine
 -  To bare metal servers